ihmeuw/vivarium_research/docs/source/gbd2017_models/risk_attributable_causes/iron_deficiency/index.rst

 	  -

-Below is Python code that can be used to sample from the population hemoglobin distribution using the parameters defined in this section and assuming age- and sex- specific *anemia_threshold* values as defined in the table above_:
+Below is Python code that can be used to sample from the population hemoglobin distribution using the parameters defined in this section.

 .. code-block:: Python